Bush-Francis Catatonia Rating Scale Assessment Resources

 Assessment Resources

-Dr. Oldham and Dr. Wortzel provide a brief introduction to the assessment resources available on this webpage.
+Dr. Oldham and Dr. Wortzel provide a brief introduction to the training videos in the section below.

 Standardized Patient Training Videos